imsudip/api-python/readme.md

     /ringtones?q={query}&page={page_no}
-   > For getting search results from keywords
+   > For getting search results from keywords,
-   > For getting results from categories
+   > For getting results from categories,
 > **{page_no}**=page number
 > **{query}**=query